Vegetarian's Japan Guide

 DiDi

-Important: Refer to DiDi’s website HERE and translate it to English using Google Chrome’s translation function at the right of the address bar for the app’s coverage cities and prefectures.
+Important: Refer to DiDi’s website HERE and translate it to English by using Google Chrome’s translation function at the right of the address bar for the app’s coverage cities and prefectures.

 Grab